List of NCAA Division I women's soccer programs

-This is a list of women's college soccer programs in the United States that play in NCAA Division I. As of the 2024 NCAA Division I women's soccer season, 351 schools in the United States sponsor Division I varsity women's soccer; all are full Division I members except Colorado College, a Division III member which competes in Division I only for women's soccer and men's ice hockey, six schools that are transitioning from Division II, and the University of St. Thomas, transitioning from Division III.
-This list reflects each team's conference affiliation as of the coming 2025 NCAA women's soccer season.
+This is a list of women's college soccer programs in the United States that play in NCAA Division I. As of the 2025 NCAA Division I women's soccer season, 351 schools in the United States sponsor Division I varsity women's soccer; all are full Division I members except Colorado College, a Division III member which competes in Division I only for women's soccer and men's ice hockey, and four schools that are transitioning from Division II.
+This list reflects each team's conference affiliation as of the coming 2026 NCAA women's soccer season.